Toward Metaphor-Fluid Conversation Design for Voice User Interfaces: Toward Metaphor-Fluid Conversation Design

-\begin{enumerate} \item \textbf{Expanding metaphorical scope:} We advocate for moving beyond the conventional persona design paradigm, where a singular, often human-centric metaphor serves as the interactional layer of the conversational interface.
-Instead, we encourage conversation designers to incorporate a broader range of metaphors, including non-human and fictional ones, into their design process.
-This shift allows for more nuanced interactions and can help mitigate the limitations imposed by the overly simplistic, monolithic application of personas.
-Moreover, we urge a reconsideration of the very term "persona" as the defining concept for imbuing VUIs with personality.
-The word "persona" inherently carries connotations of personhood, which may not always be appropriate or desirable depending on the specific context or application domain.
-By expanding the metaphorical landscape, we open up the possibility of more tailored and contextually relevant designs that align better with user expectations.
+Given this, the central question is no longer “What is the best metaphor for VUIs?” but rather: \textit{How can VUIs accommodate different metaphors in ways that align with the changing demands of an interaction?} This perspective motivates Metaphor-Fluid Conversation Design.
+This design approach is guided by two primary tenets: \begin{enumerate} \item \textbf{Expanding metaphorical scope:} We advocate for moving beyond the conventional persona design paradigm, where a singular, often human-centric metaphor serves as the interactional layer of the conversational interface.
+Instead, we encourage designers to incorporate a broader range of metaphors—including non-human and fictional ones—into their process.
+This shift allows for more nuanced interactions and avoids the limitations of monolithic personas that implicitly foreground personhood and human-like identity. \item \textbf{Contextual metaphor adaptation:} A metaphor-fluid VUI varies its metaphorical presentation based on the conversational context in which it is used. {Because different tasks place different social and functional demands on the system, adapting the metaphor at the level of context enables the VUI to adopt framings that feel more intuitive and better aligned with what users are doing in that moment.} \end{enumerate}

-\item \textbf{Contextual metaphor adaptation:} We propose that VUIs should dynamically adjust their metaphorical presentation based on the conversational context in which they are used.
-This fluid approach to metaphorical design recognizes that user needs and expectations are not static but evolve throughout an interaction.
-By allowing VUIs to adapt their metaphorical representation in real-time, designers can create systems that feel more intuitive and responsive, ultimately leading to more meaningful and effective user experiences. \end{enumerate}

-In this paper, we introduce the concept of Metaphor-Fluid Design using VUIs as a central example.
-The primary aim is to present this novel design approach and examine its impact on user perception, particularly in comparison to traditional VUI implementations.
+In this paper, we introduce the concept of Metaphor-Fluid Conversation Design using VUIs as a central example.
+Our aim is to articulate this design approach and evaluate its impact on user perception when compared to a traditional, single-metaphor VUI.